Loss of control…

 What is anxiety?

 Anxiety is a feeling or worry or nervousness.
-It usually occurs as and when you’re unsure about something or you’re worried about a particular outcome.
+It usually occurs when you’re unsure about something or you’re worried about a particular outcome.
 It’s not just something you feel.
 Anxiety can take physical form because your body feels a need to protect you.
 Like I did, many people mistake anxiety for a health problem and visit the doctor multiple times before realizing that they’re having an anxiety attack.

 What does anxiety feel like?